 Water Parameters

 In the wild, the water is soft and slightly acidic.
-And to keep cardinal tetras happy, you should also aim for acidic water.
+And to keep cardinal tetras happy, also aim for acidic water.

 The ideal pH range for Cardinal tetra is around 4.6 to 6.2.
 The cardinal tetra is known to tolerate a pH level of up to 7.4.
-However, it is recommended to keep it below 6.
+However, I recommend you keep it below 6.

 The ideal water temperature for your Cardinal tetra tank is around 73°F to 81°F, thus, replicating the water parameters of their natural environment.
 Besides, the carbonate and bicarbonate levels in your aquarium tank should be around 2 to 6 KH.
 Also, the water hardness should exceed 4 dGH.